Para-Bannai-Ito Polynomials: General Complementary Bannai--Ito and Bannai--Ito

-Let us first review some properties of the general untruncated complementary Bannai-Ito.
-Together with the general Bannai-Ito polynomials, they sit atop the $q\to -1$ limit of the $q$-Askey scheme and depend on four parameters $\rho_1,\rho_2,r_1,r_2$.
+Let us first review some properties of the general untruncated complementary Bannai--Ito polynomials.
+Together with the general Bannai--Ito polynomials, they sit atop the $q\to -1$ limit of the $q$-Askey scheme and depend on four parameters $\rho_1$, $\rho_2$, $r_1$, $r_2$.
 They admit an explicit expression given by

-where $l_n^{\pp{i}}\pp{\rho_1,\rho_2,r_1,r_2}$ are normalizing factor to ensure monicity, $\mathbf{W}_n(x^2)$ are Wilson polynomials given by
+where $l_n^{(i)}$ are normalizing factor to ensure monicity, $\mathbf{W}_n\big(x^2\big)$ are Wilson polynomials given by